Antibiotic Resistance and UTIs: What You Need to Know

 What Can You Do?

-Stay well hydrated.
 Dehydration makes UTIs more likely.
 Drink plenty of water throughout the day.
 Aim for at least six to eight glasses daily.
-This helps flush bacteria from your urinary system.
+This helps flush bacteria from your urinary system and reduces urine concentration, making infection less likely.

-Look after your bladder health.
 Keep your pelvic floor strong.
 This helps prevent infections.
-Certain foods and drinks can irritate your bladder, so avoid these where possible.
-Caffeine and alcohol are common triggers.
+Additionally, certain foods and drinks can irritate your bladder, so avoid these where possible.
+Caffeine, alcohol, and spicy foods are common triggers that can irritate the bladder lining.

-Get tested early.
-Home tests for UTIs can help.
+Home tests for UTIs can help you confirm infection quickly.
 Catching infections early means treatment can start sooner.
 Early treatment reduces the need for strong antibiotics and helps prevent resistance from developing.
+It also reduces your discomfort and allows you to take appropriate action faster.

 Use Antibiotics Wisely

-Take your full course of antibiotics, even if you feel better.
-Stopping early helps bacteria survive.
+• Take your full course of antibiotics, even if you feel better.
+Stopping early helps bacteria survive and develop resistance.

 Getting Tested

 If you suspect a UTI, testing is important.
 A urine infection test can confirm whether you have one.
-Knowing for certain helps your doctor choose the right treatment.
+Knowing for certain helps your doctor choose the right treatment and avoids unnecessary antibiotic use.

 Other Conditions to Consider